warren-bank/fork-Xanado/README.md

 - Their code is not public, and setting up your own server is not an option.
 - They are generally limited to a single version of the game.
 - Their (English) dictionaries are usually based on the standard American Scrabble Tournament dictionary, which is stuffed full of obscure words that only a dedicated aficionado would know.
-This makes the games inaccessible for casual players, as a computer player will beat them every time.
+This makes their robot games inaccessible for casual players, as a computer player will beat them every time.
 - They plague you with tedious advertisements and in-app purchases.

 Enter [Hans Hübner's html-scrabble](https://github.com/hanshuebner/html-scrabble), which this is a fork of.